zkemail/email-wallet/README.md

 # Email Wallet

 A smart contract wallet controlled using emails.
+Try the demo on emailwallet.org.

 Email Wallet is an Ethereum wallet that can be controlled by sending an email.
 It is a smart contract wallet that uses zk-SNARKs to verify the validity of the email messages.
-The assets in Email Wallet remains secure as long as your email domain server of your email account such as Gmail does not forge your emails.
+Assets in your email wallet remain secure as long as your email domain server of your email account (such as Gmail) does not forge your emails.

-This is first proposed at [ICBC2023](https://speakerdeck.com/sorasuegami/icbc2023-contract-wallet-using-emails)[1].
+This was first proposed at [ICBC2023](https://speakerdeck.com/sorasuegami/icbc2023-contract-wallet-using-emails)[1].

 In the current version, you can:
 - ✓ Send ETH to email address.